-Ideas deals with topic, details, and clarity.
-More specifically, learners are focused on finding the right topic, selecting interesting and relevant details, and making the content clear.
+Ideas deals with topic/main idea, details, and clarity.
+More specifically, learners are focused on finding the right topic/main idea, selecting interesting and relevant details, and making the content clear.
+The student writing from past scoring sessions shows us that learners struggle with using a range of relevant examples and details in writing to develop their topic/main idea.
+Providing explicit instruction, feedback, and ongoing opportunities to extend ideas through relevant and supporting details to develop the writing is beneficial for all learners.